StackVista/stackstate-docs/configure/propagation.md

 ![Custom propagation funtion](../.gitbook/assets/v41_propagation-function.png)

 The simplest possible function that can be written is given below.
-This function will always return a `CLEAR` propagated state, which will stop propagation.:
+This function will always return a `CLEAR` propagated state, which will stop propagation:

 ```text
     return CLEAR